Ri5hiii/Heart-Disease-Prediction-System/README.md

-# ❤️ Heart Disease Prediction System
+# ❤️ Project 1: Heart Disease Prediction System

 ## 📌 Overview
 This project is a machine learning-based system that predicts the likelihood of heart disease in a patient using medical attributes.
 It helps in early detection and supports better clinical decision-making.